sylhare/Python/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/79b0234d210c427f95285a15dc4f81e9)](https://www.codacy.com/app/Sylhare/Python_Projects?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Sylhare/Python_Projects&amp;utm_campaign=Badge_Grade)
 [![Build Status](https://travis-ci.org/Sylhare/Python.svg?branch=master)](https://travis-ci.org/Sylhare/Python)

-## Intoduction
+## Introduction

-Some miscellaneous Python projects that I created or workd on.
-Mainly tests on some fonctionalities or exemple that I can reuse for other works as tutorials.
+Some miscellaneous Python projects that I created or worked on.
+Mainly tests on some functionality or example that I can reuse for other works as tutorials.

 ### Installing Python

 There are currently two versions of python currently in use, I would suggest going with the latest Python 3 (3.x.x) because it is the future but there's no wrong choice here and you can switch from one to the other easily.

 The [Anaconda](https://www.anaconda.com/) distribution is the easiest way to get you started with python, it comes with built in package, IDE and a lot of great stuffs.

  - Download [Anaconda](https://www.anaconda.com/download/)

-You can also do it the classic way, by downloading pyhton directly from there website [here](https://www.python.org/downloads/) and then start coding on a text editor. </br>
+You can also do it the classic way, by downloading python directly from there website [here](https://www.python.org/downloads/) and then start coding on a text editor.

 Python should have already been installed if you're using a linux distribution.
-You can always check which version is intalled:
+You can always check which version is installed:

 ```bash
 python --version